-Gurinder Chadhra’s heart-warming comedy drama about a British teen who discovers Bruce Springsteen’s music and finds his own voice is a wildly entertaining, genuinely inspiring, much needed film about “the best of human values”.
+Gurinder Chadhra’s Springsteen-inspired Blinded by the Light a wildly entertaining, inspiring, much needed film about “the best of human values”.

 It was 1987 when a young, Luton-based British Pakistani teenager was introduced to the music of Bruce Springsteen, and it was 2007 when, many concerts later, that very same teenager – who had, by then, become a successful author-journalist – wrote a book about the many ways in which “The Boss” changed his life.
 But when Sarfraz Manzoor published “Greetings From Bury Park: Race, Religion and Rock n’ Roll“, little did he know that Springsteen himself would not only read his book, but also find it so “beautiful” to give his blessing for an acclaimed director to turn Manzoor’s book into a film.
 The director was lifelong Bruce fan and multi-award winner (Bend It Like Beckham) Gurinder Chadha, and the result was Blinded by the Light, the film we didn’t know we needed at this year’s Sundance Film Festival.